|Welcome to Damon

 I have weighed many, many road and track bike parts.
 I've listed them all on my component weights page.

 My friend Shaun Wallace is a pro cyclist interested in altitude training.
 You can read about his Wallace Altitude Tent here, which shows the hypoxic unit which makes altitude training possible while you're in bed.

-In real life I work at GKN Aerospace Chemtronics Aviation Repair, a San Diego aerospace components manufacturer and aviation repair facility.
+In real life I worked [as of the year 2000] at GKN Aerospace Chemtronics Aviation Repair, a San Diego aerospace components manufacturer and aviation repair facility.
 I look after all the CNC machining programs and write the scripts that tell OASIS (our Optical Airfoil Surface Inspection System) how to measure critical dimensions on the commercial jet engine fan blades we've repaired.
 If you've flown the friendly skies, you've probably benefitted from Chem-tronics' work.

 |Home||back to Damon Rinard's Bicycle Tech Page|

 Copyright © 1995-2001

 If you would like to make a link or bookmark to this page, the URL is: